Psychological Causes of Anxiety: Root Causes of Anxiety Part 1

 A common problem for those of us with anxiety is identifying with our anxiety.
-We may label ourselves as anxious or nervous and it becomes a part of who we are.
-This makes the feelings of anxiety common and can make overcoming the anxiety more difficult.
+We may label ourselves as “anxious” or “nervous” and it becomes a part of who we are.
+This makes the feelings of anxiety a part of “who we are,” which makes overcoming the anxiety more difficult

 This is similar to what I mentioned above about the problem with labeling yourself as having an “anxiety disorder.”